Chris-Agnew/chris-agnew/readme.md

 -  All of my projects are available at [https://chrisagnew.codes](https://chrisagnew.codes)

-- 💬 Ask me about **TypeScript, Next.js and Tailwind CSS**
+- 💬 Ask me about **TypeScript, Next.js, Tailwind CSS, and Node.js**

 - 📫 How to reach me **chris@chris-agnew.com**

-- 📝 Check out my resume at [https://chrisagnew.codes/resume.pdf](https://chrisagnew.codes/resume.pdf)

 ## 🌐 Socials